 AAA Editor Notes

-The U.S. Navy Museum is in building 76 at the Washington Navy Yard, jct.
+National Museum of the United States Navy is in building 76 at the Washington Navy Yard, jct.
 11th and O sts.
 S.E.
 It presents the past and present history of the U.S. Navy.
 Exhibits depict important battles and early naval heroes as well as trace developments in weapons and technology.

 Highlights include interactive World War II anti-aircraft gun mounts, ship models, an American Revolution gun deck section, a fully rigged foremast fighting top from the frigate USS Constitution and a submarine room with operating periscopes.
 Outdoor parks display guns and cannons.